MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

     touring 3000
     ```

-1. Observe that this search query returns results that contain either the terms **touring** or **3000** giving a higher score to results that contains both terms.
+1. Observe that this search query returns results that contain either the terms **touring** or **3000** giving a higher score to results that contain both terms.
 The results are then sorted in descending order by the **@search.score** field.

 1. In the **Query string** editor, enter the following query and then select **Search**: